Don’t Get "Crammed"—Avoid Unwanted Charges on Your Phone Bill

 Why do phone companies allow this?

 Both your phone company and the billing aggregator make money by allowing third-party charges to be placed onto your monthly phone bill.
-Unfortunately, while they make money, the practice can be expensive for customers who did not authorize the charges.
+Unfortunately, this sometimes leads to customers receiving charges that they did not authorize.
 Some customers pay unauthorized charges for months before they notice them on their phone bill.
 The monthly charges—often less than $20—are sometimes designed to “fly under the radar” and escape discovery.
 The charges are often buried deep in the phone bill where customers don’t look.